 The winter months are far more dangerous for drivers because car accidents can happen without warning.

 Oftentimes, drivers cannot even see an icy patch before they run over it and lose control of their car.
-The clear ice that you cannot see is called black ice, and it is extremely treacherous.
+The clear ice you cannot see is called black ice, which is highly treacherous.

 When drivers hit it, they can skid and hit other cars.
 If you have been injured in an accident due to black ice, we can help you as you seek financial compensation.